apache/pulsar-site/docs/security-openid-connect.md

 ## Configure OIDC authentication in Pulsar Clients and CLI Tools

-See the [OAuth2](security-oauth2.md) documentation for configuring clients to use OAuth2 authentication.
+The Pulsar OAuth2 client plugin can be used for clients that rely on the Client Credentials Flow for OIDC.
+See the [OAuth2 Client](security-oauth2.md#configure-oauth2-authentication-in-pulsar-clients) documentation for configuring clients to integrate with Pulsar Servers running with the OIDC Authentication Provider.